0x003 Sequence

 M-test's opposite is not true

-It \(f_n\) converges uniformly, it does not always exist a upper bound convergent series \(M_n\), think about the constant function of the alternating harmonic series
+Even if \(f_n\) converges uniformly, an upper bound convergent series \(M_n\) may not exist.
+Think about the constant function of the alternating harmonic series

 Consider the series